Shirley Carter: Storylines

 Shirley's life is thrown into turmoil when her best friend, Heather, is found dead at her flat.
 Unknown to Shirley, the murderer is Phil's son Ben.
 Phil tries to cover up Ben's involvement but Shirley grows obsessed with tracing the killer.
 She finds the murder weapon, a metal photo frame, in a neighbour's house and traces it to a charity shop where it was donated by Phil.
 She realises that Phil was involved in Heather's death and discusses her suspicions with Ben, who buckles under pressure and reveals information about Heather's death that only the murderer could know.
 Shirley realises that Ben killed Heather and tries to drown him in the bath, but Phil stops her.
 Phil convinces her not to call the police but Ben goes to the police and confesses.
 Unable to cope with Phil's betrayal, Shirley ends the relationship and starts drinking heavily.
 Phil sees that she needs help and calls Carly, who takes Shirley to stay with her and her son Jimmy.
 When Shirley returns, she remains hostile to Phil and takes his hush money, despite still having feelings for him.

 Shirley and her sister, Tina Carter (Luisa Bradshaw-White), move into The Queen Victoria public house, when their supposed brother, Mick Carter (Danny Dyer), buys it and moves his family to Walford.
 After 25 years of animosity, Shirley is reunited with her father, Stan Carter (Timothy West).
-Despite their mutual hostility, Stan gives Shirley £10,000 which she invests in the pub for a 20% share.
+Despite their mutual hostility, Stan gives Shirley £10,000, which she invests in the pub for a 20% share.
 It transpires that Stan is in contact with Dean.
 Stan encourages a reunion with mother and son, but Dean remains hostile to Shirley.
 Eventually, Shirley manages to build bridges with her father and Dean.
 Shirley grows jealous of Phil's relationship with Sharon Rickman (Letitia Dean).
 Sharon agrees to marry Phil but discovers that Phil was responsible for a break-in at her bar.
 Furious, Sharon decides to fleece Phil for his money in revenge.
 Phil discovers this, confides in Shirley and starts an affair with her, planning to jilt Sharon at the altar and resume a relationship with Shirley.
 However, Sharon and Phil discover their respective deceptions and ultimately decide to marry.
 Dejected, Shirley admits her affair with Phil after the wedding and when Phil rejects her, she shoots him.
 Fearing Shirley's incarceration, Shirley's aunt Babe Smith (Annette Badland) organises her escape.
-Dean is distraught and when Mick's partner, Linda Carter (Kellie Bright), comforts him, and he rapes her.
+Dean is distraught and when Mick's partner, Linda Carter (Kellie Bright), comforts him, he rapes her.
 Mick and Dean eventually bring Shirley back to Walford when Stan admits he has terminal prostate cancer.